 Uninsured/Underinsured Motorist Coverage

 The next place to look would be your own auto insurer.
 If you have uninsured/underinsured motorist coverage, you can file a claim with your own insurance company for all of your losses or the portion not covered by the negligent driver’s policy.
-These situations are complicated because your insurance is there to protect your interests, but the company also has incentive to keep their payout to you as low as possible.
-You need an unyielding attorney with a deep understanding of bad faith tactics to advocate on your behalf in negotiations, eve with your own insurance company.
+These situations are complicated because your insurance is there to protect your interests, but the company also has an incentive to keep their payout to you as low as possible.
+You need an unyielding attorney with a deep understanding of bad-faith tactics to advocate on your behalf in negotiations, even with your own insurance company.

-Let an Omaha Attorney Help with Your Underinsured/Uninsured Car Crash Claim
+Let an Omaha Attorney Help with Your Underinsured/Uninsured Car Accident Claim